BlitterStudio/amiberry/Readme_Pandora.txt

 pixels.
 With "Vert. offset" you can adjust the position of the first drawn line of the Amiga screen.
 You can also change this during emulation with L+R + dpad up/down.
-When you activate "Frameskip", only every seconds frame is drawn.
+When you activate "Frameskip", only every second frame is drawn.
 This will improve performance and some more games are playable.